Eburonia/Japanese-Restaurant-Shibuya/README.md

 - Slow loading time of the hero images and menu images when loading the website for the first time.
 The problem can probably be solved by reducing the file size.
 - Loading the bootstrap navigation bar for the first time shows a small black border around the navigation bar, but will disappear when the custom CSS style of the navigation bar is loaded.
 - Styling of audio player gives bad styling quality in Microsoft Explorer and Google Chrome.
+- The date field on the reservations page works differently using Google Chrome, Microsoft Edge, and Firefox browsers.
+While clicking on the date field, a calendar pops up in Firefox, while this is not the case with Google Chrome and Microsoft Edge.
+Here you have to manually add the day and month in the text field.

 <!-- Deployment -->
 <a id="deployment"></a>